vishwakranti/PizzaApp/PizzaApp/Documentation/ReadMe.md

 # Steps to run the Program
 Open visual studio 2022 and Click on green arrow to run the code and select the browser to run the code(Firefox,Edge etc).
 # Additional Information
-I have used the Dominos website  for download the images of Pizza.
+Pizza photos taken from the Dominos Website (Dominos Website: https://order.dominos.co.nz/menu)
-# I have used Trello board
+# Trello board
+#Git Commits